JordiBustos/Interview-Questions-Code/README.md

-# Some code that i created :D
+# Some code that I created :D

 It is pretty organized by topic.
 I use both JavaScript and Python depending on how i feel the day i wrote the code.